Technigo/project-todos/README.md

 # Project Todos

-This week's project was to create a Todo-List app
+This week's project was to create a Todo-List app.

 ## The problem